BTwumDonkor/Credit_Risk_Analysis/README.md

 ## Summary:
 Based on the results from all six machine learning models, one can conclude that the Easy Ensemble Classifier modely yielded the best results with the highest balanced accuracy score of approximately 93% coupled with high precision and sensitivity rates.
-One must not that the original dataset had approximately 99% of its loan applicants classified as low-risk with the remaining 1% as high-risk.
+One must note that the original dataset had approximately 99% of its loan applicants classified as low-risk with the remaining 1% as high-risk.
 Since the data is heavily skewed, one can suspect machine learning predictions to be skewed as well.